 Read more: Hot and Cold Rolling Process

-Carbon fibre-reinforced polymer (CFRP)
+Carbon fiber-reinforced polymer (CFRP)

 Carbon Fibre Reinforced Polymer Bars

-Aramid fibre-reinforced polymer (AFRP)
+Aramid fiber-reinforced polymer (AFRP)

 Properties of Different Types of FRP Compared with Steel

-The forming process of fibre-reinforced plastic
+The forming process of fiber-reinforced plastic

 Bladder molding: